masters3d/swift-evolution/proposals/XXXX-function-builders.md

 In this example, all the statements are expressions and so produce a single value apiece.
 Other statements, like `let`, `if`, and `while`, are variously either handled differently or prohibited; see the proposal details below.

 In effect, this proposal allows the creation of a new class of embedded domain-specific languages in Swift by applying *builder transformations* to the statements of a function.
 The power of these builder transformations is intentionally limited so that the result preserves the dynamic semantics of the original code: the original statements of the function are still executed as normal, it's just that values which would be ignored under normal semantics are in fact collected into the result.
 The use of an *ad hoc* protocol for the builder transformation leaves room for a wide variety of future extension, whether to support new kinds of statements or to customize the details of the transformation.
 A similar builder pattern was used successfully for string interpolation in [SE-0228](https://github.com/apple/swift-evolution/blob/master/proposals/0228-fix-expressiblebystringinterpolation.md).

-In the next section, we will discuss the motivation for the feature.
-We will then develop requirements for the solution and lay out the detailed proposal.
-Finally, we will discuss alternative approaches.
+Function builders have been a "hidden" feature since Swift 5.1, and the implementation (and its capabilities) have evolved since then.
+They are used most famously by [SwiftUI](https://developer.apple.com/xcode/swiftui/) to declaratively describe user interfaces, but others have also experimented with [building Swift syntax trees](https://swiftpack.co/package/akkyie/SyntaxBuilder), [testing](https://www.dotconferences.com/2020/02/kaya-thomas-swift-techniques-for-testing), and [an alternative SwiftPM manifest format](https://forums.swift.org/t/declarative-package-description-for-swiftpm-using-function-builders/28699).
+There's a GitHub repository dedicated to [awesome function builders](https://github.com/carson-katri/awesome-function-builders) with more applications.

 ## Motivation

-### Domain-specific languages

 It's always been a core goal of Swift to allow the creation of great libraries.
-A lot of what makes a library great is its interface.
-Any library is going to require a certain amount of work to learn to use well.
-With a well-designed library, that work should build on and reinforce the knowledge that its users already have from using other libraries and the core language.
-With a poorly-designed library, that work will feel like memorizing a long list of strange new rules.

-The difference hinges on a lot of different choices made by the library designers — which types to expose, what names to give to functions, and so on.
-Of these choices, one of the most important is which language features to use to expose the interface.
-As an example, a graph-like library could allow a value `a` to be "attached" to another value `b` in any number of ways:

-* `a.attachment = b` (a property)
-* `a.attach(b)` (a method)
-* `graph.attach(a, b)` (a method on a third value)
-* `attach(a, b)` (a global function)
-* `a += b` (overloading an existing binary operator)
-* `a <-> b` (defining a custom binary operator)
-* some more esoteric or unexpected feature

-Each of these options has advantages and disadvantages that make it more or less appropriate in different situations.
-If "attaching" values is only an occasional task for clients, or if that task will often be isolated in code that's doing other things which may not even involve the library at all, then it's best to stick with typical language constructs like properties and function calls so that readers won't need to "code-switch" and recognize the unusual interface of this one library.
-But if "attaching" values is dense in code, and especially if it tends to appear in recognizable idioms, then it's well worth considering something like a custom operator.
-This line of reasoning leads us towards the general language-design concept of a *domain-specific language* (*DSL*).

-The term "DSL" covers a wide range of technical approaches, but in general, a DSL is a pattern of code that is "unusual" in a way that makes it better for solving a particular kind of problem.
-For example, SQL makes it easy to work with relational databases, hiding complexities like storage patterns and in-memory representations; this is an example of an *independent* DSL, which defines a totally separate programming language with its own syntax, semantics, and tooling.
-Independent DSLs have some advantages, but they also have significant drawbacks when used as part of a larger program; we are not proposing anything like this.
-Instead, we're interested in *embedded* DSLs: libraries that superficially use the syntax of a language, but take advantage of the language's facilities for manipulating or generating code (e.g. macro and template systems) to transform that code to have an atypical meaning.
-This may seem frightening, but designed well, an embedded DSL can significantly improve the fluency of code that uses it by removing boilerplate (tedious, error-prone, and inflexible once written) and papering over details that are usually unimportant.

-What makes an embedded DSL well-designed?
-The basic rule is that the DSL should be more careful — and more explicitly recognizable — the more that its transformed semantics diverge from the ordinary behavior of the original source.
-For example, the ordinary behavior of a block of statements is that the statements are evaluated, one after another, until the block exits.
-A transformation which maintains those semantics but logged the result of each statement doesn't need much fanfare.
-A transformation which rewrites the block to run statements in parallel requires much more care.
-The more atypical the DSL is, the more the designer should be thinking about the following:

-* The DSL should be *well-justified by its expected use*.
-The point of a DSL is that its rules are somewhat different; those differences will need to be specifically learned by the library's clients, which is asking quite a lot.
-A DSL which only improves a handful of lines in a typical client codebase is unlikely to be worth the cognitive burden for its clients.

-* The DSL should be *easily recognized at the use site* if its behavior is unusual.
-For example, suppose we wanted to write a DSL that executed the statements of a block in parallel.
-(Please note that such a DSL would not be possible to write with the feature proposed here.)
-It would be very poor library design for an arbitrary function to casually apply such semantics to a function passed to it.
-A more appropriate design for such a DSL would be for there to be a single, well-known function that triggered the parallel interpretation for the argument block, e.g. something like `parallel { ... }`.

-### Declaring list and tree structures
+A lot of what makes a library great is its interface, and Swift is designed with rich affordances for building expressive, type-safe interfaces for libraries.
+In some cases, a library's interface is distinct enough and rich enough to form its own miniature language within Swift.
+We refer to this as a *Domain Specific Language* (DSL), because it let's you better describe solutions within a particular problem domain.

-This proposal does not aim to enable all kinds of embedded DSL in Swift.
-It is focused on one specific class of problem that can be significantly improved with the use of a DSL: creating lists and trees of (typically) heterogenous data from regular patterns.
-This is a common need across a variety of different domains, including generating structured data (e.g. XML or JSON), UI view hierarchies (notably including Apple's SwiftUI framework, which has deployed a prototype version of this feature), and similar use cases.
+Function builders target a specific kind of interface that involves the declaration of list and tree structures, which are useful in many problem domains, including generating structured data (e.g. XML or JSON), UI view hierarchies (notably including Apple's SwiftUI framework, mentioned above), and similar use cases.
 In this proposal, we will be primarily working with code which generates an HTML DOM hierarchy, somewhat like a web templating language except in code; credit goes to Harlan Haskins for this example.

 Suppose that you have a program, part of which generates HTML.
 You could, of course, directly generate a `String`, but that's error-prone (you have to make sure you're handling escapes and closing tags correctly throughout your code) and would make it hard to structurally process the HTML before sending it out.
 An alternative approach is to generate a DOM-like representation of the HTML and then render it to a `String` as a separate pass: